Azure/Avere/README.md

   * [Rendering using Azure Batch and Avere vFXT](docs/maya_azure_batch_avere_vfxt_demo.md) - Demonstrates how to use the Autodesk Maya Renderer with Azure Batch and the Avere vFXT cluster to generate a rendered movie.
   * [Why use the Avere vFXT for Rendering?](docs/why_avere_for_rendering.md) - shows the results of rending against NFS at various latencies and how Avere vFXT hides the latency.
   * [Best Practices for Improving Azure Virtual Machine (VM) Boot Time](docs/azure_vm_provision_best_practices.md) - The Avere vFXT is commonly used with burstable compute workloads.
 We hear from our customers that it is very challenging to boot thousands of Azure virtual machines quickly.
-This article describes the best practices for booting thousands of VMs in the fastest possible time.
+This article describes best practices for booting thousands of VMs in the fastest possible time.
   * [Measure vFXT performance with vdbench](docs/vdbench.md) - Deploys vdbench on an *N*-node cluster to demonstrate the storage performance characteristics of the Avere vFXT cluster
   * [Windows 10 workstation for Avere vFXT](docs/windows_10_avere_vfxt_mounted_workstation.md) - Creates a Windows workstation within the same VNET as the Avere vFXT and automatically mounts the vFXT cluster and installs various Azure tools for debugging.